 The Group brings together MPs and Peers from across the political spectrum to debate key issues and campaign together to improve cancer services.

 The APPGC holds regular meetings and campaigns on a number of vital issues including patient experience, early diagnosis, rarer cancers and living with and beyond cancer.
-In the last Parliament we successfully campaigned for Clinical Commissioning Groups to be held to account on improving their one year cancer survival rates.
+In 2015, we successfully campaigned for Clinical Commissioning Groups to be held to account on improving their one year cancer survival rates.

 In 2016, the APPGC held its first short inquiry into the progress of the Cancer Strategy, the most recent of which looked at progress as it reaches the half way stage.
-You can read the APPGC's findings and recommendations from the recent inquiry in the report 'Progress into the England Cancer Strategy: One year on'.
+You can read the APPGC's findings and recommendations from last year’s inquiry in the report 'Progress into the England Cancer Strategy: One year on'.

 This is not an official website [or feed] of the House of Commons or the House of Lords.
 It has not been approved by either House or its committees.
 All-Party Parliamentary Groups are informal groups of Members of both Houses with a common interest in particular issues.
 The views expressed in these webpages are those of the group.